awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 # Manually Create or Edit the CloudWatch Agent Configuration File<a name="CloudWatch-Agent-Configuration-File-Details"></a>

 The CloudWatch agent configuration file is a JSON file with three sections: agent, metrics, and logs\.
-+ The **agent** section includes fields for overall configuration of the agent\.
++ The **agent** section includes fields for the overall configuration of the agent\.
 If you use the wizard, it does not create an `agent` section\.
 + The **metrics** section specifies the custom metrics for collection and publishing to CloudWatch\.
 If you are using the agent only to collect logs, you can omit the metrics section from the file\.
 + The **logs** section specifies what log files are published to CloudWatch Logs\.
 This can include events from the Windows Event Log, if the server runs Windows Server\.

 The following sections explain the structure and fields of this JSON file\.
 You can also view the schema definition for this configuration file\.
 The schema definition is located at `installation-directory/doc/amazon-cloudwatch-agent-schema.json` on Linux servers, and at `installation-directory/amazon-cloudwatch-agent-schema.json` on servers running Windows Server\.

 If you create or edit the JSON file manually, you can give it any name\.
-For simplicity in troubleshooting, we suggest you name it `/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json` on Linux server and `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json` on servers running Windows Server\.
+For simplicity in troubleshooting, we recommend that you name it `/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json` on a Linux server and `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json` on servers running Windows Server\.

 ## CloudWatch Agent Configuration File: Agent Section<a name="CloudWatch-Agent-Configuration-File-Agentsection"></a>

 The **agent** section can include the fields listed below\.
 The wizard does not create an `agent` section\.
 Instead, the wizard omits it and uses the default values for all fields in this section\.
 + **metrics\_collection\_interval** – Optional\.
 Specifies how often all metrics specified in this configuration file are to be collected\.
-This value can be overriden for specific types of metrics\.
+This value can be overridden for specific types of metrics\.

   This is specified in seconds\.
 For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.